 Next, ask students to watch the following videos.

 Allow students to add to/change their models.
-Ask student to share why they added to/changed their models with a partner or small group.
+Ask students to share why they added to/changed their models with a partner or small group.

 Ask students, "Based on your model, what do you predict caused the CO2 (and NO2) to decrease between winter 2019 and winter 2020?"